limi-projects/Tech_No_Babble/docs/README.md

 This is a personal study record that I maintain for personal reference.

-Throughout, I emphasise plain English communication with as little technical jargon as possible.
+Throughout, I aim to communicate ideas in plain English, with as little technical jargon as possible.

 | Discipline | Description
 |---|---|